Zimbabwe's opposition MDC meets to elect leader - Journal du Cameroun

 It is the only party to have posed a sizeable challenge to ZANU-PF’s grip on power, often in the face of violence.

-In the 2008 elections, Tsvangirai beat Mugabe in the first round of presidential elections but failed to garner enough votes to be declared winner.
+In the 2008 presidential elections, Tsvangirai beat Mugabe in the first round but failed to garner enough votes to be declared winner.

-He withdrew from the runoff, citing attacks on his supporters by ZANU-PF militants and state agents that left around 200 people dead and thousands of people displaced.
+He withdrew from the run-off, citing attacks on his supporters by ZANU-PF militants and state agents that left around 200 people dead and thousands displaced.

 Despite its prominence, the party has a long history of division.